qwertymodo/Mercurial-Magic/README.txt

-Mercurial Magic is an MSU-1 package manager that can export MSU-1 games to the following environments: higan v095 higan v096-v102 and up
+Mercurial Magic is an MSU-1 package manager that can export MSU-1 games to the following environments: higan v095 higan v096-v103 and up
-SD2SNES
-Snes9x
+SD2SNES and Snes9x

 Each item in that list takes a different, incompatible format for MSU-1 games, which is why Mercurial Magic exists.